menu cross down-arrow up-arrow

 5 Unexpected Reasons to Visit Venezuela

+Venezuela, the kidnap-capital of the world.
 Spiralling inflation armed gangs of protestors and police with a reputation to shoot first and ask questions later.
+A powder-keg waiting to explode.
+A destination for only the suicidal or the foolish Or at least that is what I had been expecting…

-Why Go to Venezuela?
+Why Go To Venezuela?

 travel to venezuela